JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-07-kiss-a-kiwi.md

 So there I was, weighing up whether this challenge was even worth writing up as a "Fail", when Lucy and I found we were going to be driving past a kiwi sanctuary in Hokitika, on the west coast of New Zealand's South Island!
 We had downloaded an app called 'Campermate' - invaluable if you ever want to drive around New Zealand or Aus - which gives descriptions, reviews and locations of camping spots and attractions across these countries.
 We are usually discerning with our choices as we have a lot of ground to cover in 3 weeks but, despite some mediocre to poor reviews of this sanctuary, Lucy was keen to see a kiwi and I thought it would offer a final glimmer of hope for this story.
 On account of my desperately needing the loo, I paid and rushed in, barely giving the receptionist a chance to explain the layout of the sanctuary.
 We had arrived at 11:45 and were informed that the giant eels, which also found a home here, would be fed at midday.
 After my ablutions, I met Lucy by their large tank.

+We had already found the sanctuary to be somewhat lacking, both in decor and in live specimens.
+Indeed - polystyrene duck et al - the number of fake or mounted animals gave the impression of a rundown Madame Tussaud for animals, rather than a sanctuary.

 ![null](https://bit.ly/2r8c3Pq)

-We had already found the sanctuary to be somewhat lacking, both in decor and in live specimens.
-Indeed, as you can see from the above photo - polystyrene duck et al - the number of fake or mounted animals gave the impression of a rundown Madame Tussaud for animals, rather than a sanctuary.
 Nonetheless, being able to feed and stroke the great eels was a rare treat.
 These particular beasts were all 85-110 years old, and female (if all else fails, David Halpern, perhaps this counts as taking my photo with a centenarian?!)
 Although I enjoyed feeding the eels, and was initially impressed by their antiquity, they were nowhere near as vivacious as Eddie the eel and pals, whom we had fed at our campsite a few days beforehand.

 <p class="iframeContainer">